 Academic dishonesty, such as cheating on tests and plagiarizing on essays, violates the fundamental trust underlying all academic work-that the work be the original product of the student who submitted it.
 Montreat College defines academic dishonesty as the representation of another's words, ideas, or images as one's own.
+This Includes using Artificial Intelligence and other generative means to create and submit content as a student's own original work.
 It applies equally to intentional and unintentional quotations, paraphrases, visual images, auditory images, and all electronic means of storage and communication.
 Academic dishonesty also includes self-plagiarism.
 Self-plagiarism includes resubmitting an entire paper, sections of a paper, or recycling previously collected research data.
 When academic dishonesty occurs, these procedures will be followed.